 - Flexible apps.
 TorGuard isn’t restricted to Windows PCs.
 In fact, you can download it for a range of platforms, including macOS, Android, and iOS.
 And as we’ll see, installing it with Kodi isn’t too tricky.

 Are there any drawbacks about using a TorGuard Kodi combination?

 The features listed above appear to add up to an impressive Kodi package.
 But is the TorGuard Kodi picture as clear-cut as it seems?
 Well, as with any VPN, there are some issues to discuss before you pay for a TorGuard subscription.

 Secondly, TorGuard are a bit deceptive when it comes to pricing.
-While their basic packages represent decent value (around $5 a month for annual packages), you may need to add extras onto your deal if you want a decent TorGuard Kodi setup.
+While their basic packages represent decent value ($4.99/month for an annual package), you may need to add extras onto your deal if you want a decent TorGuard Kodi setup.

-For instance, you can choose to spend $15.98 more to obtain a dedicated streaming IP or spend $7.99 to access their 10Gbit premium streaming network.
+For instance, you can choose to spend $7.99 more to obtain a dedicated streaming IP or pay $21.98/month to get their Streaming Bundle that includes a proxy, a VPN, and two dedicated IPs.
 You don’t need to sign up for these services, but they can make P2P activity faster and more secure.
 It’s a shame they aren’t offered with the basic VPN package.

 How to set up a TorGuard Kodi configuration

 Let’s assume you’re keen on installing TorGuard as your Kodi VPN.
 How would you go about doing so?
 One good option is to install TorGuard via the Kodi OpenVPN manager.

 - First, you’ll need to download the OpenVPN manager if you haven’t done so already.
 Now head to Kodi, then click the “Add-Ons” menu.